 We believe that raising animals outdoors is the healthiest, most humane environment and eliminates the causes of many, if not most, practices that are considered inhumane.
 We therefore have made sure all our fresh meat and poultry (and fresh milk) is from animals with outdoor access, and often open range or pasture.

-Certified organic animals must be pastured at least 120 days each year, effectively throughout the growing season.
-Outside the growing season, conditions may be so wet, muddy or cold that indoor shelter is the most humane choice for animals, allowing access outdoors when weather permits.
+Certified organic ruminant animals must be pastured at least 120 days each year, effectively throughout the growing season.
+Outside the growing season, conditions may be so wet, muddy or cold that indoor shelter is the most humane choice for ruminant animals, allowing access outdoors when weather permits.

 An exception to PCC’s outdoor access standard is “cage-free” eggs.
 “Cage-free” means no cages; it does not mean hens have access outdoors.
 PCC is working to make all our fresh eggs free-range as soon as supplies allow.